youssef12-gif/backend-learning-hub-26/Level-2/Session_2/Theory/theory.md

 -   **AuthGuard**: Checks if a user is logged in.
 -   **RolesGuard**: Checks if a user has the required permission.

+## 9.Pips

+### What are Pips?

+Its job is to process incoming data before it reaches the controller.

+**Key points:**

+ **validate**, transform, or sanitize request data.
+Keeps controllers clean, because all input processing is handled here.

+## 10. Interceptors

+**What are Interceptors?**

+An Interceptor is a class that wraps around a controller method.
+Can run before and after the controller executes.

+**Key points:**

+Can log requests, measure execution time, cache responses, or transform output.
+Can inject other services/providers using DI.

+### Execution Order

+Request → Middleware → Guards → Interceptors (Before) → Pipes → Controller → Interceptors (After) → Service → response

 ---